imandra-ai/imandra-docs/notebooks-src/PythonAPI.md

 When used as a context manager it initiates a pod specifically for the time within the `with` context.
 Once the operations within the `with` block are completed, the pod is automatically terminated and its resources are recycled.

-This could be limiting, especially within the Jupyter notebook environment.
-Alternatively one can instantiate the `imandra.session` class directly.In this case, the session remains persistent across the Jupyter cells.
-However, it is crucial not to forget to free the pod resources once the execution is completed by calling the `session.close()` method at the final section of the notebook.
+This can be limiting, especially within the Jupyter notebook environment.
+Alternatively one can instantiate the `imandra.session` class directly.
+In this case, the session remains persistent across the Jupyter cells.
+However, it is crucial to remember to free the pod resources once the execution is completed by calling the `session.close()` method.
+Each user has a limit on the number of active pods.
+If this limit is exceeded, any attempt to request a new pod will lead to the termination of one of the older pods.
+Additionally, idle pods don't linger indefinitely - they are automatically terminated after a specific timeout period.

 ```
 session = imandra.session()